How to Host a Zola-Generated Site on GitLab Pages

 • Hosting: GitLab Pages

-• Content: Help for me and maybe others
+• Content: Notes for myself, and hopefully useful for others too

 zola init none-blog